VU-Programming/OOFP-snake/README.md

 To make sure that everyone programs exactly the same thing, we have implemented a number of tests that your Snake implementation should pass.
-This section describes these tests and the specific requirement on your snake implementation.
+This section describes these tests and the specific requirements on your snake implementation.

 Each test describes an expected run of a snake game, typically on a small board (for example, 6x3).
 A run consists of multiple *frames* (between each frame step is called).